 The city of Orvieto has a very unique history for a variety of reasons.
 During complicated periods in Rome when the city and structure was more disordered, the Popes would reside here in this splendid town.
 Speaking of religious influences, even beforehand, it was particularly special.
 The well of St. Patrick is situated here and was even altered to be designed for defensive use in the occasion of a potential siege taking place.
 The fantastic cathedral is the main focus of the city, its external walls taking about 300 years to complete.
 Whether you were planning for this spot or not during your route, you may not be able to resist while you’re passing by.

-CITTA’ DELLA Pieve
+CITTA’ DELLA PIEVE

-The city of Pieve is a unique combination of influence from Tuscany, Umbria, and Lazio, although it is situated just on the border between Tuscany and Umbria.
+The city of Pieve is a unique combination of influence from Tuscany, Umbria, and Lazio.
+Although it is situated just on the border between Tuscany and Umbria.
 The center of the city has walls outlining the area, enclosing beautiful artistic paintings and markets.
 The Logge del Perugino is spectacularly painted and is a resort that many come from all over to see as one of the best attractions led by the Rainbow Trail from the historical city center.
 Sitting on a hill, it offers views of Lake Trasimeno.

 Small town Spello is one of the four towns in the Spoleto Valley, in addition to the previously mentioned city of Montefalco.
 The best time to visit this town is during the Corpus Domini.
 This religious festival is an occasion in which all the citizens of the town, of all ages, genders, etc, toss flower petals over the streets.
 This ceremony is called the “Infiorata.”
 The following day, the flower petals are removed during part two of the religious ceremony.
 Additionally, apart from the festival, the city itself is incredibly intimate.
 The Medieval homes of the valley in general also spread through Spello, and add unique charm to its narrow streets.

 Speleto also has a wonderful festival worth visiting if you happen to be there during that time.
 This celebration is recognized in Europe as one of the most important of the summer, called the “Festival dei Due Mondi,” meaning the festival of two worlds, in which the city is lit up in a spectacular site.
-The fortress in town is well equipped with picturesque views.
+The fortress in town always equipped with picturesque views.
 Additionally, this is yet another great Italian town with valuable frescos of the Renaissance period in its main cathedral.
 Most important artistic artifacts are here for you to explore in this hilltop town.

 You may have seen this town featured in some older vintage style movies.
 Its Medieval architecture, well-preserved in the town’s main piazza is a perfect backdrop for some films and also for your vacation!
 The town of Todi sits on a pyramid structured hilltop with its Medieval style and intimidated Duomo which faces one end of the town.